isnajer/waves-demo/README.md

 Open 'localhost:5000/' to access the web WAVES

-##About Me
+## About Me
-I'm Isis.
+Hi, I'm Isis.
 WAVES is my first full-stack web application.
 It took me 5 weeks to complete as part of as 12-week software engineering program with Hackbright Academy.